Support for International Non-governmental Organizations (INGOs)

 strengthen civil societies and democracies in developing countries and to pay due regard to the citizens' opinions and needs in the national and international decision-making

-From the point of view of the development cooperation funding, the MFA considers INGOs to be non-profit organisations that operate politically and administratively independent of governments.
-The INGO that is eligible for support has to meet the following Minimum Requirements.
+From the point of view of the development cooperation funding, the Ministry for Foreign Affairs considers INGOs to be non-profit organisations that operate politically and administratively independent of governments.
+The INGO that is eligible for support has to meet the following minimum requirements.

 The INGO has to have: